TheBoss313/City-Of-Wonder-Notes/Session 1 Notes.md

 Will start on the mission the next day

-[[Aggad Taril]] doesn't like dealing with the Guard - Lovel is a private investigator
+[[Aggad Taril]] doesn't like dealing with the Guard - Lovar is a private investigator